Kyle-James-Vanburen/vehicle_analysis_project/README.md

 ## Imformative and easy to read descriptive & inferential statistics Excel visualizations with a PowerPoint presentation.

+Continuos Data Set provided from kaggle: https://www.kaggle.com/datasets/epa/fuel-economy

 Using descriptive & inferential statistics, along with Excel visualizations.
-I was able to show how vehicle types, manufacturers, and technical specs affect fuel economy and annual fuel costs.
+I needed to show how vehicle types, manufacturers, and technical specs affect fuel economy and annual fuel costs.
 Using Excel pivot tables, pivot charts, and independent sampling t- test.
-I created an in-depth power point presentation.
+Along with the Excel workbook, I have the PowerPoint attached.
+Which has been presented to the companies business team.

 There are 5 worksheets in this workbook, bellow I will describe the importance of what each sheet does.